NEU-DSG/buildtapas/README.md

 	  * The new password that drupal should use to log in as the above-mentioned new user.

 I apologize for the lengthy command line, but it should be obvious why none of these parameters can be stored in a publically accessible file.

+The website login will be username `admin` with a randomly generated password which will be shown at the end of the install process.